 The best support of all is to use the document to advocate for justice and democracy.
 It’s icing on the cake when you share it with like-minded allies.

 If you want to financially support my writing time, research, and technology expenses, donations are welcome.
-If you are able, becoming a regular patron through Patreon provides me stable income to commit to this project for the long haul.
+If you are able, becoming a regular patron through Patreon provides stable income to commit to this project for the long haul.
 One-time donations can be also made through PayPal.
 If you prefer snail mail, checks (to Jennifer Hofmann) can be sent to post office box info is here.
 With gratitude.

 Bottom line?
 All support–whether emotional, practical, or financial–is appreciated more than you know.
 Thank you.
 We’re in this together. <3